 Case Study #2: Female, 55 y/o, had a full stroke at age 53, former smoker, recent lost weight and reduced blood pressure, taking high blood pressure medication.

-This applicant was not living a healthy lifestyle and it caught up to her as a full stroke at age 53.
+She wasn’t focusing on a healthy lifestyle and it caught up to her as a full stroke at age 53.
 Since the stroke, she lost a good amount of weight and started taking medication for her blood pressure.
 This hard work paid off as she became much healthier.
 However, her past health problems were still giving her trouble so she was only qualifying for very expensive policies.
 We recommended she go see her doctor and have him write a letter talking about her improved health.
-By submitting this letter along with her application, she was able to receive a Table Level 1 Policy, the best rating before Standard.
+By submitting this letter along with her application, she got a Table Level 1 Policy, the best rating before Standard.

 If you’re going to get life insurance after a stroke, you need to submit the best possible application.
 This is not easy to do on your own.
 We can help.